-ANTH 6306/EDU 6317 (3).
+ANTH 6306 (3).
 ANTHROPOLOGY AND EDUCATION.
-The anthropological approach to the study of schools and how an anthropological framework can provide insight into the nature of education and classroom interaction.
+The anthropological approach to the study of schools and the ways an anthropological framework can provide insight into the nature of education and classroom interaction.

 ANTH 6307 (3).
 GLOBAL AND PUBLIC HEALTH.
 An overview of issues in international health, with a focus on contributions of anthropology and anthropologists to international public health issues.